North Manchester Public Library

 Library Collaboration

 The North Manchester Public Library strongly believes that collaborations and partnerships within the local community and library community are beneficial.
 The library is an institutional member of the Indiana Library Federation.
-The library is a resource sharing member of SRCS, NIDL, and also maintains a reciprocal relationship with the Roann Public Library.
+The library is a member of Share It, a resource sharing member of the Indiana Digital Library, and also maintains a reciprocal relationship with the Roann Public Library, Wabash Carnegie Public Library, South Whitley Public Library, and North Webster Public Library.
+NMPL is also a State Reciprocal Borrowing Library.
 The Friends of the Library organization collaboratively supports many library events and programs as well as the purchase of additional supplies.

-North Manchester community businesses and local nonprofit organizations strongly support the library’s successful summer reading program through yearly sponsorships.
-These sponsorships, for example, have enabled the library to subscribe to Beanstack, a virtual reading tracker software to enhance online reading programmings.
+North Manchester community businesses and local nonprofit organizations strongly support the library’s successful summer and winter reading programs through yearly sponsorships and donations.
+The donations enable the library to support local businesses while offering valuable prize incentives to reading program participants.

-The library’s Blocher Community Room is available and frequently used by various community organizations and groups such as the Shepherd’s Center Senior Group, local quilting clubs, DAR, and the Pony Creek Basket Guild.
+The library’s Blocher Community Room is available and frequently used by various community organizations and groups such as the Shepherd’s Center Senior Group, local quilting clubs, DAR, and others.

-As discussed above in the assessment portion, the library also collaborates with the two retirement communities to provide weekly access to library materials to the seniors in those communities, however, more collaborative opportunities need to be explored.
+As discussed above in the assessment portion, the library also collaborates with the two retirement communities to provide weekly access to library materials to the seniors in those communities and provides outreach to local preschools and schools.